Herzi Halevi: Major general

-Lieutenant general roles
+Lieutenant general

 On 11 July 2021, he was appointed the deputy chief of staff.
 Halevi was nominated as the incoming chief of staff by the defense minister, Benny Gantz, on 4 September 2022.
+The 36th Israeli government confirmed his appointment as the next Chief of Staff on 23 October 2022.
+He became the 23rd Chief of Staff on 16 January 2023 replacing outgoing Chief from Aviv Kohavi.
+He commanded the IDF during the current Gaza war.

-The 36th Israeli government confirmed his appointment as the next Chief of Staff on October 23, 2022.
-He became the 23rd Chief of Staff on 16 January 2023, the role was handed over from Aviv Kochavi.
+On 12 September 2024, The Times of Israel reported that Halevi was "making preparations" to step down as Chief of Staff in December 2024.
+On 21 January 2025, he told Defense Minister Israel Katz that he intended to resign as Chief of Staff on 6 March and took responsibility for the IDF's failures during the October 7 attacks.
+Halevi formally resigned on March 5 and was succeeded by Eyal Zamir.

 Awards and decorations

 Herzi Halevi was awarded three campaign ribbons for his service during three wars.

 Personal life

 Halevi resides in Kfar HaOranim, an Israeli settlement in the West Bank.
-He is married to Sharon and has four children: Clil, Lia, Itay-(Sheesher) and Yoav.
+He is married to Sharon and has four children.
 He grew up religious and still attends synagogue on the Sabbath.
 He holds a bachelor's degree in philosophy and business management from the Hebrew University of Jerusalem and a master's degree in international resource management from National Defense University in Washington, D.C., United States.
+His brother, Amir Halevi, is the former Director General of the Israeli Ministry of Tourism.